Travel Trailer Inspection: What To Look For When Buying A Used Travel Trailer

-Because most RVs are NOTORIOUS for having problems.
-The workmanship is shoddy, they are made from cheap materials, and they have little to zero warranty.
+Consider that most RVs are NOTORIOUS for having problems.
+The quality is shoddy, made from cheap materials, and has little to zero warranty.

 The seller may NOT be intentionally trying to screw you over.
 They may just be ignorant.
-Still, this doesn't help you in any way.
+Still, this doesn't help when you make a used camper purchase.

-Or they might know about a big issue and aren't telling you about it.
-Which is not cool and could be illegal.
-But it happens.
+Or, they might know about a big issue and aren't telling you about it.

-Therefore, when you are looking to buy, you have to be a salesman, RV inspector, and trustworthiness evaluator.
-(Unless you hire an inspector, of course.
-Which is a very good idea.)
-You need to know what to look for when buying a used travel trailer.
-(Again- new ones can have issues as well!)
+Therefore, when you are looking to buy on your own, you must be a salesman, RV inspector, and trustworthiness evaluator.
+You must know what to look for when buying a used camper.

 DO NOT trust if the dealership says they have looked it over and claim all is well.
-There have been nightmare stories about brand-new RVs having leaks and subsequent water damage.
+There are nightmare stories about brand-new RVs having leaks and subsequent water damage.

-You must do your due diligence (Or hire an inspector).
-This article will teach you what to look for when buying a used travel trailer (or a new one).
+You must do your due diligence (Or get a professional RV trailer inspection).
+This article will teach you how to inspect an RV when buying a used camper (or a new one).

 BEFORE You Start Looking For A Travel Trailer...